With Dual Diagnosis Treatment

 Call (855) 209-1575 to get 24/7 help with dual diagnosis treatment.

 Ashtabula County Medical Center Behavioral Health Unit is a mental health treatment center in Ashtabula County, OH, located at 2420 Lake Avenue, 44004 zip code area.
 Ashtabula County Medical Center Behavioral Health Unit provides hospital inpatient treatment.
-Ashtabula County Medical Center Behavioral Health Unit offers activity therapy, cognitive behavioral therapy and group therapy to seniors 65 or older, young adults and adults.
+Ashtabula County Medical Center Behavioral Health Unit offers cognitive behavioral therapy, activity therapy and group therapy to adults, seniors 65 or older and young adults.
 Ashtabula County Medical Center Behavioral Health Unit also supports seniors or older adults and people requiring dual diagnosis treatment.
 Additional services at Ashtabula County Medical Center Behavioral Health Unit consist of case management and education services.

 Learn MoreCall (855) 209-1575 to get 24/7 help with dual diagnosis treatment.